wheels-dev/wheels.dev/guides/working-with-cfwheels/documenting-your-code.md

 ![](../.gitbook/assets/29a95a8-docs1.jpg)

 The three-column layout is designed to allow for quick filtering by section or function name.
-On the right are the main CFWheels core categories, such as Controller and Model functions.
+On the right are the main Wheels core categories, such as Controller and Model functions.
 These categories are further divided into subcategories, such as Flash and Pagination functions.
 Clicking on a link in the right column will filter the list in the left and middle columns to show all matching functions, including child functions of that category.

 Filtering by function name is made simple by a “filter-as-you-type” search field in the left column, making it very quick to find the right function.